ojaskatiyar0202/extra-trees-crypto/README.md

 | $10m                 | 133               | 112.5        | 388.8       | 5.53   |
 | $50m                 | 59                | 17.2         | 651.7       | 0.50   |

-**Discussion.** The edge is an illiquidity artefact.
-Restricting to contracts trading over fifty million dollars a day cuts the mean return from 113 basis points to 17 and the Sharpe ratio from 11.2 to 0.5.
-Nothing tradeable at size survives.
+Discussion.
+The return disappears once the universe is restricted to contracts large enough to trade.
+Requiring fifty million dollars of daily volume cuts the mean from 113 basis points to 17 and the Sharpe ratio from 11.2 to 0.5.
+What the model was ranking on, in other words, was small contracts, and illiquid assets earn higher returns precisely because they are hard to trade, so that return is not available to anyone trying to take it.
+There is no practical edge here.

-This is what the model should be expected to do.
-Amihud illiquidity is among the features precisely because illiquidity is a known return predictor, and assets that are hard to trade earn higher expected returns as compensation for that difficulty.
-The model loads on illiquidity because that is where the unexploited variation sits, but the return is payment for being unable to trade, so it cannot be harvested.
-A Sharpe ratio of 11 was the signal that this had happened.

-The fifty million dollar row should be read with care.
-Fifty-nine contracts a day means deciles of about six names each, which is why the standard deviation is 652 basis points, and the Sharpe ratio of 0.50 is correspondingly imprecise.
-The direction across the three rows is unambiguous; the level of the last one is not.
+The last row rests on thin evidence.
+With only 59 contracts a day, each decile holds about six names, and averaging six returns gives a noisy figure; the standard deviation is 652 basis points against 192 in the first row.
+So the 0.50 should not be taken as a precise number.
+The fall from 11.2 to 0.5 across the three rows is much larger than that imprecision, and it is the fall that matters.

-The comparison between models is unaffected by any of this, since it is a relative statement on identical data.
+None of this affects the comparison between models, which is a relative statement on identical data.

 ## Files